wonderbird/gof-patterns/Repository/README.md

 * in memory - all data shall be kept in memory.
 The data shall not be persisted.
 That means that the data is lost after end of the program.
 * file - all data shall be saved to and read from a file on disk.
-* database - all data shall be saved to and read from a database.
+* database - all data shall be saved to and read from a database, e.g. SQLite.

 ## About the Sample Solution